Language-Research-Technology/ldaca-website/content/resources/general-resources/case-studies/data-mangement-appen/index.md

 <br>

 Founded in Sydney in 1996, [Appen](https://www.appen.com/) is a technology company that collects and improves data for the purposes of training and developing machine learning and artificial intelligence systems.
-During my time at Appen, a significant part of my work involved a diverse range of projects for both automatic speech recognition ({{< glossary_link display="ASR" id="asr" >}}) and text-to-speech ({{< glossary_link display="TTS" id="tts" >}}) technologies, including {{< glossary_link display="phonetic transcription" id="phonetic-transcription" >}}, grapheme-to-phoneme or letter-to-sound (L2S) rule development, and part-of-speech annotation.
+During my time at Appen, a significant part of my work involved a diverse range of projects for both automatic speech recognition ({{< glossary_link display="ASR" id="asr" >}}) and text-to-speech ({{< glossary_link display="TTS" id="tts" >}}) technologies, including {{< glossary_link display="phonetic transcription" id="phonetic-transcription" >}}, grapheme-to-phoneme or letter-to-sound (L2S) rule development, and part-of-speech (POS) annotation.

 <br>